 To prepare for tomorrow, organizations need a good sense of what is happening today.
 Impactful L&D professionals know that story and can tell that story, anytime and anywhere.
 In that sense, they are pivotal players in developing the resilience of an organization.

 Learning Labs are organized as intimate, peer-to-peer collaborative experiences exploring important topics in learning and leadership development.
 Hosted and facilitated by Vantage Partners, Learning Labs provide leadership and learning development colleagues an opportunity to come together periodically in community, conversation, shared consultation, and joint problem solving.
-Click here to learn more and register for the next Learning Lab, a virtual event scheduled for September 15, 2020.
+Click here to learn more about Learning Labs.